nickc1/nickc1.github.io/skNLA.md

 **[Scikit Nonlinear Analysis][sknla-github]**

-Scikit Nonlinear Analysis (nla) can be used as a way to forecast time series, spatio-temporal images, and even discrete spatial arangements.
+Scikit Nonlinear Analysis (nla) can be used as a way to forecast time series, spatio-temporal 2D arrays, and even discrete spatial arrangements.
 More importantly, skNLA can provide insight into the underlying dynamics of a system.
 For a more complete background, I suggest checking out the [Nonlinear Analysis by Kantz][nla-book].
 For a brief overview, the wikipedia article on [nonlinear analysis][wiki-nla] is a good start.
 Additionally, [Dr. Sugihara's lab][sugihara-lab] has produced some good summary videos of the topic:

 1. [Time Series and Dynamic Manifolds][vid-1]
 2. [Reconstructed Shadow Manifold][vid-2]